6 Jan | Posted by admin |

 It is imperative that you are attuned and sensitive to your existing animals needs at this time, paying particular attention to his or here temperament and thus behaviors.
 Some dogs can enthusiastically welcome a new puppy but still need his or her own space without the constancy of a puppy chewing on his ear.
 Generally I recommend making the first meeting a really positive one.
 I am occasionally asked if it’s ok to bring the existing dog to meet the new puppy on pickup.
 I strongly discourage this, as your existing dog is not in his comfortable surrounding and the result may not be positive for him or the new puppy.

 Plan that first meeting and make sure everyone in the family is on the same page.
 Bring your new puppy into the room where your dog is and place your puppy down.
-Make a big fuss over your existing dog, watching the interaction very carefully, offering praise and attention to your existing dog.
-This will reassure him all is well, he is still loved and important even though a strange creature has just appeared.
+Make a big fuss over your existing dog, watching the interaction very carefully, offering praise, thier favoutite treats and attention to your existing dog.
+Have his favoutite toy and play his favourite game with him, offering his favourtie treats often.
+Provide endless cuddles, pats and attention.
+This will reassure him all is well, he is still loved and important, even though a strange creature has just appeared.
 Hopefully this will result in a positive first impression with him being adored and spoilt.
 Ignore your new little puppy, making sure of course he is safe and happy.
 Stay right by your dog and keep patting and praising him.

 For the first couple of weeks at least stay within earshot and/or eyesight of the two dogs.
 If you go out, it is wise to place puppy separately from your existing animals, in a crate or separate room Placing pup safely away is especially important if you have more than one established dog.
 Our dogs, even though valued and loved family members, are still animals and can act instinctively.
-Please be sensible in this, and dont leave them unsupervised initially.
+Please be sensible in this, and dont leave them unsupervised initially, even if you feel totaly confidant they will be safe together.

 A little forethought will go a long way to ensuring a firm, happy and everlasting relationship soon strikes up between your canine family members.
 Dogs are social animals and greatly enjoy the company of one of their own kind.